Selling a Business

 This seems logical, but it’s often a mistake!
 The broker will put forth its “standard” listing or consulting agreement, and many owners sign it to get the process started.
 But the listing agreement has been carefully written to protect the broker’s interest in getting a commission, often to the detriment of the seller.
 For example, in some cases, a seller can end up having to pay a commission even though no sale takes place.
 Or the seller can end up paying a commission on sales proceeds the seller never receives or on funds that that seller does not think are sale proceeds.
 In the worst case, the seller can end up paying two commissions!

-So the first thing you should do in assembling a professional team to assist in the sale of your business is bringing in a business sale lawyer who is knowledgeable and experienced in the sales of businesses and an accountant who can provide financial-reporting expertise.
-And before you sign a listing agreement with a broker, you should have it reviewed (and in many cases, modified) by a California business lawyer who is knowledgeable and experienced in the sales of businesses.
+So the first thing you should do in assembling a professional team to assist in the sale of your business is bringing in a San Jose business sale attorney who is knowledgeable and experienced in the sales of businesses and an accountant who can provide financial-reporting expertise.
+And before you sign a listing agreement with a broker, you should have it reviewed (and in many cases, modified) by a business legal practitioner in California who is knowledgeable and experienced in the sales of businesses.
 The accountant can help you with making sure that you have financial statements in proper form.

 Get the Accounting Right